About Beauty of Yesterday

 A fun day at a slower pace; you will experience the raw power of the steam train taking you from Viseu de Sus to Paltin Station up through the Vaser Valley.
 The railway line passes through the most spectacular landscape of the whole route, narrow, rock lined canyons, fast-flowing, sparkling mountain brooks and the colourful wildlife of the mixed forests.
 A picnic / BBQ lunch is laid on at Paltin (included).

-After breakfast leave for a visit to the little village of Sapanta with its unique Merry Cemetery, famous for its colourful tombstones with paintings describing the deceased.
-Much of the day will then be devoted to the traditional villages, rural scenery and wooden architecture of the Iza Valley, home to villages known for their historical significance and their wooden churches.
+Afterwards, the remainder of the day will then be devoted to the traditional villages, rural scenery and wooden architecture of the Iza Valley, home to villages known for their historical significance and their wooden churches.
 The history of Maramures is told through the wood of their churches - through the centuries, the area's foreign rulers did not allow the people living here to build long-lasting stone churches, so instead, the local carpenters raised beautiful wooden churches to communicate with God.
-The visit begins with Ieud and Rozavlea Churches, then Barsana Monastery, known as the "Holy Mother's Entrance".
-Lunch at Barsana Monastery or in a traditional guesthouse.
+The visit concludes Barsana Monastery, known as the "Holy Mother's Entrance".

-After breakfast drive to Targu Mures, the city of roses, which enjoys the best of both Romanian and Hungarian cultures.
-Lunch is taken at a Hungarian speciality restaurant in the city centre.
+After a fabulous home-cooked breakfast drive south through southern Maramures via Nasaud and through the mountain pass to Bistrita and into Transylvania proper.
+You will pass through Bistrita spotting the famous Coopers' Tower and its many churches en route to Targu Mures, the city of roses, which enjoys the best of both Romanian and Hungarian cultures.
 Targu Mures' top attraction is located at the south end of the main square: the Culture Palace, a flamboyant early 20th-century city hall, with an outstanding stained-glass window, housing some of the city's main local museums.
+Lunch can be taken at a Hungarian speciality restaurant in the city centre (our recommendation).

 In the afternoon a gentle drive south to the incomparable Sighisoara, that most unique but typical, in the mind's eye, of Transylvania towns.
 After check-in at your hotel in the old town a walking visit to Sighisoara, one of the most beautiful and best-preserved mediaeval towns in Europe.
 Designated as a World Heritage Site by UNESCO, this perfectly intact 16th Century gem with nine towers, cobbled streets, burgher houses and ornate churches rivals the historic streets of Old Prague or Vienna for atmospheric magic.
 It is also the birthplace of Vlad Dracula, also known as Vlad Tepes (Vlad the Impaler), who inspired Bram Stoker's fictional creation, Count Dracula.
 Landmarks of Sighisoara are the famous Clock Tower, hosting the History Museum and the Torture Chamber with its impressive mediaeval arms collection; the Church on the Hill is a beautiful Gothic building which dominates the hill at the southern end of the citadel.